enso-org/enso/docs/runtime/runtime-features.md

 <!-- TODO
 - A design for standard, unsafe, C-level FFI using JNI.
 - A design for what types can be exposed across the C-FFI boundary.
-- A design for how to expose foreign languages to Luna in a safe fashion.
+- A design for how to expose foreign languages to Enso in a safe fashion.
-- An analysis of how Luna can minimise the conversions that take place when going between languages.
+- An analysis of how Enso can minimise the conversions that take place when going between languages.
 -->